michelfernandez/cove/site/content/english/features-business.md

 [//]: # (--------------------------------------------------------------------------------------------------------------)

+{{< testimonial "testimonial/helvetia-150w.png" "Martin Tschopp, Chief Customer Officer of Helvetia Schweiz" >}}
+"At Helvetia, we require 'wet' signatures in many areas; in life insurance, for example, but also in internal processes.
+With Skribble, we are able to completely digitalise these processes."
-{{< testimonial "testimonial/uniqa-100w.png" "Jaroslav Molik, Reinsurance Manager, UNIQA Re" >}}
+{{< /testimonial >}}
-"Skribble has given me enormous peace of mind in my daily work.
-We can now get contracts with affiliates in Austria, Central & Eastern Europe signed in a timely and more secure manner." {{< /testimonial >}}

 [//]: # (--------------------------------------------------------------------------------------------------------------)